Here is our ultimate guide to buying hardwood flooring for your home.

-The color of Douglas fir is a mixture between orange and brown.
+The color of Douglas fir is a mixture of orange and brown.
 It features a long, straight grain throughout.
 It’s natural looks help give your home a more comfortable, rustic atmosphere.

 Douglas fir trees regularly grow to very tall heights.
 This allows you to find equally long flooring boards if desired.